vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

 Another design is the **separation of computing and storage**, and the benefits are as follows:

 - Scalability.
-Separating storage from computing makes storage service flexible,thus it's easy to scale out or in.
+Separating storage from computing makes storage service flexible, thus it's easy to scale out or in.
 - Availability.
 Recovery from vertex failure can be performed quickly.

 The binary of storage service is **nebula-storaged**, which provides a key-value store.
 Multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
 To build a resilient distributed system, [Raft](https://raft.github.io/) is implemented as the consensus algorithm.